Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/adjust.md

 - Adjust uses the Attribution API, which means:
     - Attribution events are held for up to 72 hours for potential user matching.
 If a user didn't trigger an Amplitude event within 72 hours of the attribution event, the attribution data is dropped.
     - Attribution is matched to Amplitude users or events via the Advertising ID (IDFA/IDFV or ADID).
 Make sure you are sending this ID with your Amplitude events.
-[Android SDK](../../sdks/android) and [iOS SDK](../../sdks/ios) sends this data automatically.
+You must configure the [Android SDK](../../sdks/android) and [iOS SDK](../../sdks/ios) to send this data.
 If you use [JavaScript SDK](../../sdks/javascript), you must send the Advertising ID using [HTTP API](../../../analytics/apis/http-v2-api).
 - There can sometimes be a discrepancy between Adjust and Amplitude data.
 When a user doesn't trigger any events tracked by Amplitude within 72 hours, the linkage between the same user across both platforms may be temporarily affected.
 This may result in a lower event count in Amplitude when comparing to events in Adjust.
 - Amplitude removes the ADID information due to privacy concerns, so you see `ADID = null` when you send ADID.
 The attribution information is processed, but is stripped of the ADID before the event is saved.